StevenClontz/prof.clontz.org/classes/2018/06/ma125/index.md

 Quizzes may be retaken as often as desired to retry unmastered Objectives, but be warned that mastered Objectives may be taken away if answered incorrectly.

-Each mastered Objective is worth one Mastery Point in the Study Plan, for a total of ??
-Mastery Points for the whole semester.
-The Study Plan is worth the percentage of Mastery Points earned out of ??.
+Each mastered Objective is worth one Mastery Point in the Study Plan.
+The Study Plan is worth the percentage of Mastery Points earned out of the maximum possible.

 Inactive students will be locked out from working on MyLab Math quizzes until they return to Active status.

-The last day to work on the Study Plan is the last day of classes:
+The last day to work on quizzes to improve the Study Plan is the last day of classes:
 Monday, July 23.

 ## Review Days